The Jennings Shop - 100 Charing Cross Road

 Detail from the Ordnance Survey map of 1967.
 The position of the block is marked in blue: number 102 the northernmost shop, 100 in the middle, and 98 to the south at the junction with New Compton Street.

 Photo from the late 1940s showing the block.

-100 Charing Cross Road was first set up by Jennings in 1950 as the "London Accordion Centre", managed initially by Alan Billington (from 1950 - c.
-1956).
-See this page for passing mentions of the shop in early days.
-Repairs of other makers' instruments were undertaken and various electronic keyboard instruments sold, among which the Jennings Univox.
+100 Charing Cross Road was first set up by Jennings in late 1950 as the "London Accordion Centre", managed initially by Allan Billington (from 1950 - c.
+1956) - more on Allan, who was an accomplished accordionist, can be found on this page on the Vox AC30 website.
+There are some passing mentions of the shop in early days here.
+Repairs of other makers' instruments were undertaken and various electronic keyboard instruments sold, among which the Jennings Univox (from 1952).